NICMx/Jool/doc/usr/mod-run-stateful.md

 2. There's a discussion on the [IPv4 pool](op-pool4.html).
 3. The [DNS64 document](op-dns64.html) will tell you how to make the prefix-address-hack transparent to users.
 4. Please consider the [MTU issues](misc-mtu.html) before releasing.
+5. There's also an [alternate stateful run](mod-run-alternate.html).
+Perhaps it can help you see things from a better perspective.